nextthingco/docs/Gadget-docs/source/includes/_build.md

 ## Share Image

 Gadget makes use of the growing community of official and community supported Docker images.
+Images that are pushed to [Docker Hub](https://hub.docker.com/) can be set to private or public.
+If public, they can be shared, pulled and used by coworkers, friends and the general public.

+**Share Source Files**

+For collaborators to deploy and run containers they will need to know the configurations that go into gadget.yml.
+An easy way to share these is to create a GitHub repository [GitHub](https://github.com/) and push all source files to it.

-### 1. Create Repo
+### 1. Create Registry and Repo

-For this process you will need a [Docker Hub](https://hub.docker.com/) repository to push and pull your built images to.
+For this process you will need:

+* a [Docker Hub](https://hub.docker.com/) registry to push and pull your built images to.

+* a [GitHub]((https://github.com/)) repository to hold all source files.

-Popular git repositories such as GitLab and GitHub have their own container repos and ways of working with Docker.
+[GitLab](https://docs.gitlab.com/ee/user/project/container_registry.html#enable-the-container-registry-for-your-project) has their own container registry and ways of working with Docker.
 If that is what you prefer you will need to push images according to their documentation.

 ### 2. Login